 Are you contemplating a fishing trip this summer?
-Here are our top reasons why you should choose Aikens Lake as your premier fishing destination.
+Here are our top reasons why you should choose Aikens Lake as your premier fishing destination

 We are situated only two hours from Winnipeg, in the pristine boreal forest on the east side of Lake Winnipeg.
 Aikens Lake is part of the Atikaki Provincial Park- a proposed Unesco World Heritage Site.
 We are so close to Winnipeg that anyone in North America can be on our dock by 5pm the day they travel!
-Whether you are looking for local fishing in Manitoba, great spots for fishing in Canada, or trying to find one of the best fishing locations on the planet, you won’t go wrong with Aikens lake.
+Whether you are looking for local fishing in Manitoba, great spots for fly in fishing in Canada, or trying to find one of the best fishing locations on the planet, you won’t go wrong with Aikens Lake.

-As you already know, Aikens Lake offers the best trophy walleye fishing in Manitoba Canada.
+As you already know, Aikens Lake offers the best trophy walleye fishing in Manitoba.
 We also have some of the finest scenery.
 The following are some of our favorite pictures.
 If you would like to add to our gallery, please contact us and we will be happy to add your pictures.

 When the lodge was built in 1948, they weren't the first to have traveled through the area.
 Natives had been paddling these rivers for hundreds of years already.
 The lithographs were discovered in 1995 by our friend Lorna Hiebert.
 Although we do not know their meaning, it is possible to make out some of the representations.
 There is a canoe full of people on the top, a person on the left holding hands with another that is now under the black lichen, and a wolf on the far right.
 Also, if you are lucky enough, you might find an arrowhead or spearhead.
 During low water years, it's sometimes possible to find a new one of these on the sandy shores around the lake.

-Aikens provides some of the best fishing in Canada and the rest of North America.
+Aikens provides some of the best fishing in Manitoba and the rest of North America.
 It is a world-class destination for trophy northern pike, lake trout, and walleye fishing.
 It is also Manitoba's second deepest lake, just shy of 300 ft.

 Trip number five and once again Aikens Lake out did itself.
 I thought it impossible for this wonderful place to get any better.